 On the day Tom Isaacs’ personal battle with Young Onset Parkinson’s came to an end in summer 2017, more than a dozen young Parkies with their own battles to be fought met in the offices of PUK.

 Some were supporters of the main Parkinson’s charity in this country, founded the year after Tom’s birth.
 Others represented their own charities and organisations.
 Together we were the members of the Younger Parkinson’s Alliance.

 The group was outspoken; it was transparent.
 While facilitated by PUK; it was clearly owned by those who had the condition.
 The enthusiasm and positivity of the group was palpable.
 We had all been here before, as had many young Parkies before us – but this time there was a trustee chairing the meeting… and this time we thought ‘they’ might listen.

-We have had two further meetings in the summer, although – as with lacing up your trainers – all things PD take longer than we would hope.
-The enthusiasm of the group was sadly not appreciated or managed by the hosts, the numbers dwindled for many reasons* and even the chair struggled to find availability in her diary.
+We had two further meetings that summer, although – as with lacing up your trainers – all things PD take longer than we would hope.
+The enthusiasm of the group was sadly not appreciated or managed well by the hosts, the numbers dwindled for many reasons* and even the chair struggled to find availability in her diary.

 * The problem with holding a day-time meeting for YOPs – also known as working age PWPs – is that they tend to spend most of their time during the week working.
 While the current benefits system has such a limited understanding of PD – let alone YOPD – this need to work and earn is unlikely to change any time soon.